Secondary Suites – Overview

 Note: If alternate compliance methods are proposed to be used in a Building Permit submission, they must be clearly identified on the Building Permit plans submitted.

-If all requirements are met, staff will issue an Occupancy Permit or Final Inspection Report to authorize the suite.
+If all requirements are met and inspections approved, staff will issue an Occupancy Permit to authorize the suite.

 Building Permit Application